ChetanMandur/botdiff/README.md

 To handle these tokens, we store the files in a `.env` file (is coved by .gitignore).
 Here are the token names we use:
 1. `DISCORD_TOKEN` - This is where the Discord API token will be stored
-2. `DISCORD_GUID` - This is where the Discord GUID will be stored
+2. `DISCORD_GUILD` - This is where the Discord GUILD will be stored
 3. `RIOT_TOKEN` - This is where the Riot API token will be stored

 You will need to create this file yourself and paste your own tokens.